LeanderDiazBone/LeanderDiazBone/README.md

 - 👋 Hi, I’m @LeanderDiazBone
-- 👀 I’m interested in AI development, Algorithms and fascinating technology
+- 👀 I’m interested in Software Engineering, Machine Learning and fascinating technology
 - 🌱 I’m currently learning how to develop a visualization app using python
 - 💞️ I’m looking to collaborate on start-ups
 - 📫 How to reach me via Email: leanderdiazbone@gmail.com